10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 Address: 2 Commercial Boulevard, Lauderdale-by-the-Sea, Florida

-6. Expand Your Brain at the Museum of Discovery and Science
+6. Museum of Discovery and Science

 Don't believe us?
 Consider this: where else can you fly a Lockheed Martin F-35 (in a simulator), ride an airboat through the Everglades (virtually), hike through Florida's diverse ecosystems (indoors), watch otters play, and get smashed by a hurricane (in a simulator)?
 Told you it was epic.